nunomaduro/talks/writing-effective-php/README.md

 ## Speaker

 Salut!
 My name is Nuno Maduro, and I am a member of the PHP community for a long time now.
 Last year, I made a total of 2,562 open source contributions.
-And I have spoken at conferences such as ForumPHP in Paris - France, or Laravel Live India.
+And I have spoken at conferences such as PHP Serbia, Laracon EU, ForumPHP France, or Laravel Live India.

-I have a close relationship with the Laravel community, as I have contributed to the core of the framework and created tons of open source packages for Laravel, such as Laravel Zero, Scout Extended, Collision, Larastan, and more.
+I have a close relationship with the Laravel community, as I have contributed to the core of the framework.
+I also have created tons of open source packages such as PHP Insights, Laravel Zero, Scout Extended, Collision, Larastan, and more.

 I also maintain the open source API clients and integrations at Algolia, where I have to write robust, safe, and maintainable code.